NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 ## Custom dynamic rules

-This route is really simple: just an URI check... but you are creating a dynamic application, and URLs cannot be static URLs every time.... first or later you will need to capture a parameter passed as a parameter with the URL.
+This route is really simple: just an URI check... but you are creating a dynamic application, and URIs cannot be static URIs every time, in fact soon or later you will need to capture a parameter passed as a parameter with the URL.

 Let's just consider this simple example: